danielrcollins1/OED-Expanded/OED-Expanded.md

 feet.
 They have a 2 in 6 chance to detect creatures within 75 feet.
 Dragon subdual rules are not used.

-**Goblin-kin: **Goblins, Orcs, and Kobolds suffer a -4 to attack, and -1 to Morale in full daylight.
+**Goblin-kin**:Goblins, Orcs, and Kobolds suffer a -4 to attack, and -1 to Morale in full daylight.

 **Giants**: Giants can throw a stone every other round at ranges of of